 Selecting and Developing the Right Framework

 Your QA resource checklist does not end with the automation tools.
-There are a number of choices to be made in how you structure your test framework, and they can have a profound impact on the efficiency of your development process.
+When setting up your test framework, you have several choices to make.
+These choices can greatly affect how efficiently your development process.
 Current thinking favors modular, portable, and reusable frameworks designed to cover the entire life of your product.
 This framework is the foundation of your automation process, and hence, there is much to consider.

 Use our guide to Automation Framework Design to make sure you understand what is possible, and optimal when establishing the basis of your QA efforts.
 No matter how strong your code is, if you do not have the right framework, your automated test is at risk of breaking.

 Your framework and tools selection should always be guided by strong elements of test automation monitoring and maintenance.
 The former ensures that you and your team receive constant feedback on the progress and results of your automation testing.
 Some automation tools don't have an easy-to-understand reporting feature, so it's important to know which stakeholders should receive those reports before you decide which tool to use.

 Similarly, there are differences in the ease with which maintenance can be performed across various tools.
 You want something that can be easily amended and reused and one that includes detailed failure logs so script errors can be fixed with a minimum of fuss.
 With a grip on maintenance and monitoring, your automation strategy is sustainable.
 Fortunately, offshore Agile teams are trained and prepared to communicate and report effectively, ensuring smooth workflows and a robust QA process overall.

 Let's examine the main benefits of the QA automation strategy in more detail: